 It all sounds exciting, though Ancel reminds us that this is the game still in its very early stages.
 You can watch the demo for yourself below:

-We've seen just one trailer for the current rendition of the game, which capped off Ubisoft's E3 2017 presentation followed by an appearance from creator Michel Ancel, best known as the guy behind Rayman.
+One trailer capped off Ubisoft's E3 2017 presentation followed by an appearance from creator Michel Ancel, best known as the guy behind Rayman.

 You can watch it below: